West coast rock lobster

 Get a permit for West Coast rock lobster from your local post office.

-Only four West Coast rock lobster are allowed per person per day.
-You may not sell your catch and you must transport the lobsters in their whole state.
+Only four West Coast rock lobsters are allowed per person per day.
+You may not sell your catch, and you must transport the lobsters in their whole state.